 Effective eMarketing – Processes & Procedures for Efficient Email Campaigns

 Why is it so hard for Marketing to get an email communication out the door in a timely manner?
-In working together with hundreds of law and other professional services firms over the last 10 years, this is one of the most frequent complaints we hear from Clients.
+Working with hundreds of law and professional service firms implement an eMarkeitng strategy for the past 10 years, this is one of the most frequent complaints we hear from Clients.

 Law firms collectively spend thousands of hours of billable time creating content, and frequently this information is time-sensitive.
 In some cases, the firm that gets the information to Clients or prospects first gets hired.
 But if the information is not sent in a timely manner, it quickly becomes old news – and all that time was wasted.
 So improving the efficiency of eMarketing communications is essential.